-Rhyming words are a key ingredient in helping children develop the skills they need for reading.
-There is significant research that children well versed in rhyme have an easier time mastering reading. http://www.bookstart.org.uk/professionals/about-bookstart-and-the-packs/research/reviews-and-resources/the-benefit-of-rhymes/
+Children love poems.
+Rhyming words help children develop pre-reading skills.
+Research shows that children well versed in rhyme will have an easier time mastering reading. www.themeasuredmom.com/why-is-rhyming-important/

 Here are a few of my favorite rhyming books:

 Eric Carle created this colorful picture book to teach young children about surrealism.
 Youngsters may not care about that but they will love the silly rhymes and illustrations of birds swimming, fish flying and a boy in a kangaroo’s pouch.

 Louella Mae, She’s Run Away by Karen Beaumont Alarcon, illustrated by Roseanne Litzinger